aminedhobb/badi-challenge/README.md

 }
 ```

+For all the requests I chose the JSON API format defined [here][https://jsonapi.org/].
+I chose it because I'm already familiar with it and it brings homogenity to our API.

 ## Search for a zombie

 You can search for specific zombies by adding a query to the url.
 You can search the zombies by name, by weapon name or by armor name.
+To do this I chose the `searchkick` gem that uses elastic search.
+I chose it for its efficiency and simplicity to use.

 Here is an example if you search for the word `guitar` :
 ```bash
 verb: GET